 An offer will be given in an equivalent cognate area if:

 - You were given an offer to study at an Australian University; and

-- The offer was given on the basis of your ATAR (or equivalent); and
+- The offer was given on the basis of your ATAR, selection rank, or equivalent; and

 - You can provide evidence of the offer; and

-- The offer is not more than a year old.
+- The offer is not more than a year old; and

 Higher School Certificate (HSC) English Score